Polirecyliente/SGConocimiento/Math/Usable_facts.md

 A decimal can be converted directly to a percent, by multiplying it for $100$, e.g. $0.6 = 0.6 \cdot 100 \% = 60\%$.
 The opposite consists in dividing a percent by $100$ to obtain its decimal form.

 When handling improper fractions, the resulting percent is greater than $100\%$, for example $\frac{5}{4} = 1.25 = 1.25 \cdot 100\% = 125\%$.

-## Basic shapes and their formulas (Formas básicas y sus fórmulas)

-(Círculo)
-**Circle**: shape in which all of its points are at the same distance from its center.

-(Radio de un círculo)
-**Radius of a circle**: the distance from the center of a circle to any of its points.

-(Diámetro de un círculo)
-**Diameter of a circle**: the maximum possible distance between two points in a circle.
-This is the same as twice the radius.

-(Circunferencia de un círculo)
-**Circumference of a circle**: the measure of the distance around a circle, i.e. the distance covered by its points.

-(Sector circular)
-**Circular sector**: a portion of a circle.
-A sector is originated from the intersection of two distinct radii segments and the circumference.

-(Fórmula de la circunferencia)
-**Circumference formula**: formula to find the length of the circumference of a circle.
-Let $d$ be the diameter in length units, $r$ be the radius in length units, $C$ be the circumference in length units, then $C = \pi d$ or also $C = 2 \pi r$.

-(Fórmula del área de un círculo)
-**Circle area formula**: formula to find the area occupied by a circle.
-Let $A$ be the area of a circle in squared length units, $r$ be the radius in length units, then $A = \pi \cdot r^2$.

-## Measures of central tendency (Medidas de tendencia central)

-(Promedios)
-**Averages**: measures of the typical number in a set of numbers.
-A typical number is that which is most likely to appear from the set, or one that has a value in the middle of the values of the set.
-The measure of an average itself doesn't have to be part of the set of numbers, so a number that is not in the set, could be a representative value for said set.

-(La media)
-**The mean**: also called the arithmetic average (la media aritmética), it's the sum of a set of numbers divided by the size of the set.
-Let $X$ be a set of $N$ numbers, $x_i$ be the $i$-th number in the set, $\bar{x}$ be the mean of the set, then $\bar{x} = \sum_i{\frac{x_i}{N}}$.

-(Mediana)
-**Median**: the middle value in a set of numbers, such that half the numbers are greater than the median, and the other half is less than the median.
-After sorting the set, when the set contains an odd amount of numbers, the median is the value in the middle, and when the set has an even amount of numbers, the median is the mean of the two values in the middle.

-(Moda)
-**Mode**: the number with the highest frequency in a set.
-A set of numbers can have several modes if several numbers have the same highest frequency, or none if all the numbers have the same frequency.

-## Probability basics (Bases de la probabilidad)

-(Frecuencia de un número en un conjunto)
-**Frequency of a number in a set**: the amount of times a given number is repeated in a set.

-(Probabilidad de un evento)
-**Probability of an event**: the fraction of the number of times an event happens over the number of general outcomes with or without the event.

-For example, in a set of $N$ numbers, the probability $P(x)$ to obtain a given number $x$ that has a frequency of $f_x$ is $P(x) = \frac{f_x}{N}$.

 ## Science and engineering definitions (Definiciones de ciencia e ingeniería)